-In summary, it is only when a DISI execution is coincident with the current DISI count = 0, that the issue occurs.
-Executing a DISI instruction before the DISI counter reaches zero will not produce this error.
-In this case, the DISI counter is loaded with the new value, and interrupts remain disabled until the counter becomes zero.
+In summary, it is only when a DISI execution is coincident with the current DISI count = 0 that the issue occurs.
+Execute a DISI instruction before the DISI counter is loaded with the new value and leave interrupts disabled until the counter becomes zero.

 When executing multiple DISI instructions within the source code, make sure that subsequent DISI instructions have at least one instruction cycle between the time that the DISI counter decrements to zero and the next DISI instruction.
-Alternatively, make sure that subsequent DISI instructions are called before the DISI counter decrements to zero.
+Alternatively, make sure that the subsequent DISI instructions are called before the DISI counter decrements to zero.

-9. Module: Output Compare
+12. Module: Output Compare

-If the desired duty cycle is '0' (OCxRS = 0), the module will generate a high level glitch of 1 TCY.
+If the desired duty cycle is '0' (OCxRS = 0), the module will generate a high-level glitch of 1 TCY.
 The second problem is that on the next cycle after the glitch, the OC pin does not go high, or in other words, it misses the next compare for any value written on OCxRS.